Friday, 1 December 2017

-The third visit to this Kailasanathar Temple at Pillayarpalayam, Kanchipuram was a part of 2020 Maha Shivaratri Temples Visit, on 21st February 2020.
-After Sri Anekadhangavadeswarar Temple’s Visit, our next destination was to this temple.
-The list of Shiva temples in and around Kanchipuram with link to Google Photos, Location link on Google Map and Location QR Code are posted already in this blog.
+The third visit to this Kailasanathar Temple at Pillayarpalayam, Kanchipuram was a part of the 2020 Maha Shivaratri Temples Visit, on 21st February 2020.
+After the Sri Anekadhangavadeswarar Temple Visit, our next destination was this temple.
+The list of Shiva temples in and around Kanchipuram with links to Google Photos, Location links on Google Maps, and Location QR Codes are posted already in this blog.
 The additional details collected during these three visits are updated in the old post.

-The 18th Century Sri Sivagnana Swamigal who had written the Kanchipuram, wrote this Kailaya padalam after Sri Anekadhangavadeswarar Temple.
-The sthala purana of Kailaya padalam may take it for this Kailasanatha Temple and out of 37, first poem is reproduced as given below..
+The 18th Century Sri Sivagnana Swamigal who had written the Kanchipuram, wrote this Kailaya Padalam after Sri Anekadhangavadeswarar Temple.
+The sthala purana of Kailaya Padalam may take it for this Kailasanatha Temple and out of 37, the first poem is reproduced as given below...

 29. கயிலாயப்படலம் (1015 - 1056)